LI7XI/AudioAnalyzerDocs/docs/handler-types/time-resampler.md

 A float number that is bigger than `0`.<br>

-This is the same parameter as `FFTAttack` in AudioLevel plugin, except AudioLevel don't smooth values when they are updating very rarely.<br/>
+This parameter is similar to `FFTAttack` in AudioLevel plugin, except AudioLevel don't smooth values when they are updating very rarely.<br/>
 Attack only affects how values are smoothed when they are increasing.

 _Examples:_